Why are our Rebuilt Vintage Steinways better than a New Steinway?

 A Century of Craftsmanship

 Tom Shaw, who installs and regulates the actions and dampers in our rebuilt pianos and tunes and voices these pianos personally, is a third-generation piano rebuilder, tuner and technician.
 He brings more than a hundred years of rebuilding experience handed down to him by his father and grandfather before him.
-There is no university degree, no “thirty-four years in the business” that can substitute for the direct-lineage craftsmanship that goes into our rebuilding process.
+There is no university degree, no “forty years in the business” that can substitute for the direct-lineage craftsmanship that goes into our rebuilding process.
 Tom’s reputation as a master rebuilder has earned him an international clientele of celebrities and piano aficionados.

 The Rebuilding Process